splunk/public-o11y-docs/sp-oncall/spoc-integrations/opsview-integration.rst

 ************************************************************************

 .. meta::
-   :description: The Splunk On-Call and Opsview integration will allow you to use VictorOps as a “Notification Method” for all your alerting needs.
+   :description: The Splunk On-Call and Opsview integration will allow you to use Splunk On-Call as a “Notification Method” for all your alerting needs.

 The Splunk On-Call and Opsview integration will allow you to use Splunk On-Call as a Notification Method for all your alerting needs.
 The following is a quick walkthrough of how to set up the Opsview integration with Splunk On-Call: